TOBAR NA GAEDHILGE 1.13

 AU022B: Iceland Fisherman; Pierre Loti, English translation

-Original e-text: I believe this version began as the Project Gutenberg text by Dagny, and John Bickers, which is based on the Cadiot translation, as published without attribution by Collier or Appleton in 1902.
+Original e-text: I believe this version began as the Project Gutenberg text by Dagny and John Bickers, which is based on the Cadiot translation, as published without attribution by Collier or Appleton in 1902.
 However, the omissions in that translation have since been filled in "Tobar", and many other changes of wording made, by some process which I cannot recall.
 If anyone recognizes the present "Tobar" English text, please contact me.

 Pagination: none